yasminedcole-creator/-ServiceNow-Ticket-Portfolio/README.md

 ---

 ### 🔍 Troubleshooting Steps
-1. Contacted user Jonathan Meridian via phone
+1. Contacted user Abel Tutler via phone
 2. Instructed user to navigate to Settings → Printers & Scanners and confirm Sharp MFP is set as default printer
 3. Had user open the print queue and clear all stuck/pending jobs
 4. Instructed user to power cycle the printer – full shutdown, waited 60 seconds, powered back on